COMMITTEE MEETINGS & PROGRESS REPORT

 Rotations into laboratories in year one are meant to acquaint the graduate student with the mentor, the field of research and scientific environment.
 The object is to determine after year one, which particular laboratory will be your field of research for your dissertation.
 Rotations are arranged with the BBSP.
 At the end of your rotations, the BBSP will help formalize your designated lab and transfer your name to our department.

-MD/Ph.D. students are required to take three courses, at least one must be a seminar/tutorial, and to TA once.
+MD/Ph.D. students are required to take three courses, including MCRO 795 and at least one must be a seminar/tutorial, and to TA once.
 The timing of the other activities (prelim exams, committee formation, etc.) is usually accelerated by one year for MD/Ph.D students compared to regular Ph.D. students.

 NC RESIDENCY FOR TUITION PURPOSES & TUITION REMISSION